Rigidity of flat holonomies: Introduction

 In general, there are very few answers to Question~\ref{qu:Qu1}, and all of these relate the {\it extrinsic} geometry of the horospheres to the geometry of $M$.
 For instance, by combining \cite{FoL} and \cite{BCG1} (see \cite{BCG1}, Corollary 9.18) one shows that if all the horospheres have constant mean curvature, then the underlying manifold is locally symmetric (of negative curvature).
 Let us recall that the mean curvature of a hypersurface is related to the derivative of its volume element in the normal direction to the hypersurface, and hence the mean curvature is an extrinsic quantity.
 In this paper, our main hypothesis is to relax the assumption on the sectional curvature in Mostow's theorem and allow it to be strictly quarter negatively curved pinched.
 In this case constant mean curvature of the horospheres only occur for real hyperbolic manifolds (up to homothety).
 In contrast, we would like to emphasize that we only consider the intrinsic properties of the induced metric on the horospheres.

 Before stating our main theorem, let us recall a few important features of the manifolds under consideration and results that are related to our work in this paper.
 Let $M$ denote an $(n+1)$-dimensional, closed, Riemannian manifold endowed with a metric of negative sectional curvature, $n\geq 2$.
 It follows from the Cartan-Hadamard theorem that $\tilde M$, the universal cover of $M$, is diffeomorphic to $\mathbb{R}^{n+1}$.
-Once endowed with the pull-back Riemannian metric from $M$, the geometric boundary $\partial \tilde M$ of $\tilde M$, is by definition the set of equivalence classes of geodesic rays in $\tilde M$, where two geodesic rays are equivalent if they remain at a bounded Hausdorff distance.
+Let $\tilde M$ be endowed with the pull-back Riemannian metric from $M$, under the natural projection $\pi: {\tilde M} \to M$.
+The geometric boundary $\partial\tilde M$ of $\tilde M$, is the set of equivalence classes of geodesic rays in $\tilde M$, where two geodesic rays are equivalent if they remain at a bounded Hausdorff distance.
 We recall that, in our context, it is homeomorphic to $\mathbb{S}^n$.

 Given a point, $x_0\in \tilde M$, and a unit tangent vector, $\tilde v\in T_{x_0} \tilde M$, we let $c_{\tilde v}$ denote the unique geodesic ray determined by $c_{\tilde v}(0)=x_0$ and $\dot c _{\tilde v}(0) =\tilde v$.
 It is well known that the map, $\tilde v \in T_{x_0} \tilde M \mapsto [c_{\tilde v}] \in \partial \tilde M$, defines a homeomorphism between the unit sphere in $T_{x_0} \tilde M$ and $\partial \tilde M$.
 Given a point $\xi = [c_{\tilde v}] \in \partial \tilde M$, the Busemann function $B_\xi(\cdot)$ is then defined for all $\xi \in \partial \tilde M$ and for all $x \in \tilde M$, by $B_{\xi}(x)= \lim_{t\to \infty} (d(x,c_{\tilde v} (t)) - d(x_0, c_{\tilde v} (t)))$.